DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ### Open Models vs. OpenRouter.

-I prefer downloading, and using, open models on my local system.
-This ensures my data does not leak and my constructs are not used to train frontier models.
-Sometimes, however, I need access to better models with more parameters that run on better hardware.
+I prefer downloading open models to my local system, and using then using these models on my personal computer.
+That way, I can ensure my data does not leak, and my constructs are not used to train frontier models.
+Sometimes, however, I need to run complex inference.
+In those cases, I access better models with more parameters that run on powerful hardware.
+That is why I occasionally switch to using OpenRouter.

 Choosing OpenRouter over open models depends on my requirements at each stage of a project.